 Most people will have a mix of both but there is a distinct difference.

-These are the red, dark and purple marks that I’ve been discussing in this post.
+These are the red, brown, or purple marks that I’ve been discussing in this post.
 It’s directly related to melanin activity that creates unwanted pigment on the skin.
 This occurs for anyone who gets blemishes, but they will last longer for medium to deeper skin tones.
 All of my tips in this post will help this condition.

 To help keep capillaries strong so they may not be as fragile and get as damaged when a blemish forms (and if you’re easily prone to bruising), I recommend getting plenty of bioflavonoids in your diet.
 You can find these in citrus fruits and can also take it in a pill form.
 Read more about preventing broken capillaries.

-The ideal scenario would be to never break out again, but I realize this is easier said than done.
+The ideal scenario would be to never break out again, but I realize this isn’t always realistic.
 To prevent breakouts, look at these nine skin types or take this Skin Type Quiz to make sure you fully understand your skin and what products are best for you.
 You can also schedule a virtual consultation with an esthetician.
-I also suggest you read the following posts to prevent breakouts.
+I also suggest you read the following posts to prevent breakout:

 As for when a blemish appears, read how to get rid of a blemish fast.
 You don’t always have control over a blemish appearing but you DO have control over what happens when one shows up.
 The Zit Care Kit has everything you’ll need.